 IPV6=no

-The environment operates entirely over IPv4.
+The entire environment operates exclusively over IPv4.

 Firewall Policy (UFW — Final)